The S.S. Black Point

 Erected 1990 by U.S. Navy Armed Guard and the U.S. Merchant Marine WWI and WWII Veterans and Sprague Steamship Co.

 Location.
 41° 21.681′ N, 71° 28.856′ W. Marker is in Narragansett, Rhode Island, in Washington County.
-Marker is on Ocean Road.
+Memorial is on Ocean Road.
+Marker is in front of Coast Guard House under flags.
 Touch for map.
-Marker is in front of Coast Guard House under flags.
 Marker is at or near this postal address: 1470 Ocean Rd, Narragansett RI 02882, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Point Judith Light House (within shouting distance of this marker); The Narragansett Pier (approx. 5 miles away); Honor Roll Town of Narragansett World War (approx. 5.1 miles away); Griffin's Hollow (approx. 5.4 miles away); Carter Jackson Monument (approx. 6 miles away); Foundation of the Original Beavertail Lighthouse (approx. 7.4 miles away); The 1749 Foundation (approx. 7.4 miles away); The Assistant Keeper's House (approx. 7.4 miles away).
+Point Judith Light House (within shouting distance of this marker); The Narragansett Pier (approx. 5 miles away); Honor Roll Town of Narragansett World War (approx. 5.1 miles away); a different marker also named Honor Roll Town of Narragansett World War (approx. 5.1 miles away); Griffin's Hollow (approx. 5.4 miles away); Carter Jackson Monument (approx. 6 miles away); Foundation of the Original Beavertail Lighthouse (approx. 7.4 miles away); The 1749 Foundation (approx. 7.4 miles away).
 Touch for a list and map of all markers in Narragansett.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 5, 2014, by Sandra Hughes of Killen, Usa.
-This page has been viewed 359 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on August 5, 2014, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 5, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 492 times since then.
+Photos: 1, 2, 3. submitted on August 5, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.